LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	 12 : sheath conditions, electron energy transmission coefficient, ENEPAR(,1) specifies an energy transmission factor, delta`_e` in Q`_e` = delta`_e` Γ`_e` T`_e`
     |	 13 : prescribe the electron energy flux per unit area proportional to temperature, ENEPAR(,1) specifies the energy flux density per temperature in W.m^-2`.J.J^-1` (the temperature here in J)
     |	 14 : leakage option for electron energy, ENEPAR(,1) specifies the leakage factor, α in Γ`_loss` = α C`_s`,, collective n`_e` T`_e`
-    |	 15 : sheath boundary condition, from b2stbc\_spb, recommended when using drifts (see Section C.6.4 of manual for details).
-Linked to using BCCON=14 for all ion species.
+    |	 15 : sheath boundary condition, from b2stbc\_spb, recommended when using drifts (see Section C.7.4 of manual for details).
+Linked to using BCCON=14 and BCMOM=13 for all ion species, BCENI=15, and BCPOT=11.
-    |	 16 : Feedback boundary condition with constant temperature, ENEPAR(,1) specifies the power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENEPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
+    |	 16 : feedback boundary condition with constant temperature, ENEPAR(,1) specifies the power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENEPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
 Also see type [17] below.
 Available if bcene\_16\_style=0 (default).
 If bcene\_16\_style=1, integrated electron heat flux with constant electron temperature, summed over all core boundaries with BCENE=16.
-    |	 17 : Feedback boundary condition with constant shared temperature for both electrons and ions, with ENEPAR(,1) + ENIPAR(,1) giving the total power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENEPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
+    |	 17 : feedback boundary condition with constant shared temperature for both electrons and ions, with ENEPAR(,1) + ENIPAR(,1) giving the total power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENEPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
 Replaces [16] for high densities and large values of 'b2stbc\_type16\_ref'.
-    |	 18 : Fractional drop condition.
+    |	 18 : fractional drop condition.
 Not yet working.
     |	 19 : same as [9] but to be used when simultaneously setting BCCON=1 on the same boundary.
-    |	 20 : Feedback boundary condition with constant temperature, as per type [16] but with 'type20\_' switches and a different feedback scheme.
+    |	 20 : feedback boundary condition with constant temperature, as per type [16] but with 'type20\_' switches and a different feedback scheme.
     |	 21 : constant temperature feedback scaled by temperature on the ring bc\_type21\_ref away
     |	  	ENEPAR(,1) specifies the desired electron temperature in eV.
     |	    ENEPAR(,2) is the strength of the feedback